Fedict/eid-dss/eid-dss-sdk/src/main/assembly/README.txt

 - README.txt			This file.
 - eid-dss-dev-guide.pdf		The eID DSS developer's guide.
 - eid-dss-client-x.y.z.jar	The eID DSS web service client JAR.
+- eid-dss-client-javadoc/	The javadoc of the web service client.
+- eid-dss-protocol-simple-client-x.y.z.jar The eID DSS Browser POST protocol.
+- eid-dss-protocol-simple-client-javadoc/ The javadoc of eID DSS Browser POST.
 - lib/				Contains the 3rd party JAR artifacts.
-- eid-dss-client-javadoc/	The javadoc of the web service client.

 We suggest to start by reading the eID Digital Signature Service developer's guide.